-Christmas can be a culinary minefield for the triathlete, especially with all the inevitable parties that continue until the year rolls into the next.
-Lawrence Brackstone shows you how to use the leftovers from the 25th to good effect.
+Christmas can be a culinary minefield for the triathlete.
+Here, Lawrence Brackstone shows you how to use the leftovers from the 25th to good effect.

 So with a little effort required on your behalf, here are three great ways to enjoy the post-festive period, without ruining your plans for the new year.

 Roasted parsnip soup with cumin and coriander (serves 4)

 A fantastic soup for the time of year; it’s hearty, low fat, full of taste and is so easy to make.
 While it’s preferable to use leftover roast parsnips from the Christmas meal, you can also use unroasted parsnips.

 Preparation time is 5mins and cooking time 15mins.
 To make it, you’ll need a liquidiser or stick blender and a large saucepan.

 - 1tsp whole coriander seeds